msouth44/Meg-South/README.md

 **Picking out Specific Data**

-Here is an example of [code that I wrote to find the first women to win a nobel prize](first_woman_nobel.md) within a dataframe containing the winners from 1901-2016.
+Here is an example of [code that I wrote to find the first women to win a Nobel Prize](first_woman_nobel.md) within a dataframe containing the winners from 1901-2016.
 Fun fact, turns out it was Marie Curie in 1903 for the Nobel Prize in Physics.
 This was part of a task in a project called "A Visual History of Nobel Prize Winners" found on DataCamp.

 **Calculations & Scatterplots with Seaborn**